-- Giardini della Biennale: This large public park at the southern end of the Castello neighborhood is perfect for relaxing with locals and escaping the tourist crowd and experiencing Venice like a local.
+- Giardini della Biennale: This large public park at the southern end of the Castello neighborhood is perfect for escaping the tourist crowd and experiencing Venice like a local.

 - San Giorgio Maggiore: I seriously regret not booking a visit to San Giorgio Maggiore.
 This incredible complex houses opulent buildings, beautiful grounds, and multiple famous paintings by Tintoretto.